 Jane Eyre – Charlotte Brontë

-My review of Jane Eyre is coming soon on Keeping Up With The Penguins, but for now suffice it to say that this book convinced me – now and forever – that Charlotte is by far the superior Brontë.
+I recently reviewed Jane Eyre for Keeping Up With The Penguins, and you can check out all of my thoughts here.
+This book convinced me – now and forever – that Charlotte is by far the superior Brontë.
 Jane Eyre is beautifully written, and should be read and re-read for its masterful storytelling alone.
 Beyond that, though, it has all the makings of a favourite classic: romance, mystery, adventure, injustice, and conflict.
 I’ll turn to this book in times of need, like a hot bath or a stiff drink.

 Harry Potter (Series) – J.K.
 Rowling

 OK, I’m cheating – firstly, this is actually a series of seven books, and secondly, I think just about every bookworm my age has already re-read the Harry Potter books at least a couple of times.
 I myself read them to the exclusion of just about all else for a couple of years.
 I’m not sure they meet the mandate of giving the reader something new every time, but Harry Potter defined a generation of readers.
 Even now, it’s great to flick through them, remembering how it felt to read them with wonder for the first time.
 It’s so funny to see kids “discovering” the series now, declaring their Hogwarts houses on their Instagram bios and getting lightning bolt tattoos (it’s probably the same way our parents felt when we all discovered ’80s pop).